darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### A total of 8 channels in true stereo.

 Audio souce code for Lemon Drop Hi-Res v127.1<br>
-And Enable System wide QuadDAC support v8.2 build.prop tweaks.<br>
+Enable System wide QuadDAC support v8.2 aka build.prop audio tweaks.<br>
 They both go hand and hand to increase the audio quality of the QuadDAC to the maximum.<br>

 If you find an error or a mistake I made in the mixer_paths file, please open an issue and let me know so it can be fixed, thank you. with over 6000 lines of code chance of an error or a mistake is high.<br>